-- Notre Dame Cathedral, known as the largest religious building in the world, is 130 meters (425 feet) long, 48 meters (157 feet) wide and 35 meters (114 feet) high.
+- Notre Dame Cathedral, known as the largest religious building in the world.
+It is 130 meters (425 feet) long, 48 meters (157 feet) wide, and 35 meters (114 feet) high.
 It reaches up to 69 meters, (226 feet) including the tower.

 - The building consists of a choir and apse, a short transept, and a nave, surrounded by double aisles and square chapels.

-- The roof of the Cathedral is made up of wood which is surprising for such a huge structure.
-The timber frame consists of wood from 1300 trees, each beam made out of one tree.
-The roof structure is known as ‘The Forest’ due to its massive dimensions.
+- The roof of the Cathedral is in wood, which is quite surprising for such a huge structure.
+Also, the timber frame consists of wood from 1300 trees, each beam made out of one tree.
+The roof structure is also referred to as “The Forest” due to its material and massive dimensions.

 The two famous bell towers of the building increase the Cathedral’s height up to 69 meters (226 feet).
 Located on the North and South side, the building’s towers are very impressive.
 To enjoy the incredible view of the whole city from these towers, you have to climb 400 stairs.
 The top of the towers is rich, with statues of scary carrion birds and intimidating demons.
-The South tower accommodates the large bell of 13 tonnes.
+The South tower also accommodates the large bell of 13 tonnes.

-- There are three doorways on the western facade leading to the inside of the Cathedral.
+- There are three doorways on the western facade, leading to the inside of the Cathedral.
 The main entrance is sculpted with saints and sacred scenes.
 The three portals have their own significance and the exterior walls are full of statues.

 - Marvelous “Rose window” holds the statues of God’s first human creatures, ‘Adam and Eve’.
-The diameter of the window is 10 meters (32.8 feet).
+The diameter of the window is whopping 10 meters (32.8 feet).

-The spire of the Notre Dame Paris is rich with sculptures.
+The spire of the Notre Dame in Paris is rich with sculptures.
 It is surrounded by copper statues of the twelve Apostles, each with a group of three.

 The restoration of the Spire will be its third time since the construction of the Cathedral.